MicrosoftDocs/sql-docs/azure-sql/managed-instance/automated-backups-overview.md

 Total billable backup storage, if any, will be charged in GB/month as per the rate of the backup storage redundancy used.
 This backup storage consumption will depend on the workload and size of individual databases, elastic pools, and managed instances.
 Heavily modified databases have larger differential and log backups, because the size of these backups is proportional to the amount of changed data.
 Therefore, such databases will have higher backup charges.

-Formulae used to calculate backup storage costs for Hyperscale databases can be found in [Hyperscale backup storage costs](#hyperscale-backup-storage-costs).

-Azure SQL Database and Azure SQL Managed Instance compute your total billable backup storage as a cumulative value across all backup files.
+Azure SQL Managed Instance computes your total billable backup storage as a cumulative value across all backup files.
 Every hour, this value is reported to the Azure billing pipeline, which aggregates this hourly usage to get your backup storage consumption at the end of each month.
 If a database is deleted, backup storage consumption will gradually decrease as older backups age out and are deleted.
 Because differential backups and log backups require an earlier full backup to be restorable, all three backup types are purged together in weekly sets.
 Once all backups are deleted, billing stops.

 As a simplified example, assume a database has accumulated 744 GB of backup storage and that this amount stays constant throughout an entire month because the database is completely idle.
 To convert this cumulative storage consumption to hourly usage, divide it by 744.0 (31 days per month * 24 hours per day).
-SQL Database will report to Azure billing pipeline that the database consumed 1 GB of PITR backup each hour, at a constant rate.
+SQL Managed Instance will report to Azure billing pipeline that the database consumed 1 GB of PITR backup each hour, at a constant rate.
 Azure billing will aggregate this consumption and show a usage of 744 GB for the entire month.
 The cost will be based on the amount/GB/month rate in your region.

 Now, a more complex example.
 Suppose the same idle database has its retention increased from seven days to 14 days in the middle of the month.
 This increase results in the total backup storage doubling to 1,488 GB.
-SQL Database would report 1 GB of usage for hours 1 through 372 (the first half of the month).
+SQL Managed Instance would report 1 GB of usage for hours 1 through 372 (the first half of the month).
 It would report the usage as 2 GB for hours 373 through 744 (the second half of the month).
 This usage would be aggregated to a final bill of 1,116 GB/month.

 Actual backup billing scenarios are more complex.
 Because the rate of changes in the database depends on the workload and is variable over time, the size of each differential and log backup will vary as well, causing the hourly backup storage consumption to fluctuate accordingly.
 Furthermore, each differential backup contains all changes made in the database since the last full backup, thus the total size of all differential backups gradually increases over the course of a week, and then drops sharply once an older set of full, differential, and log backups ages out.
 For example, if a heavy write activity such as index rebuild has been run just after a full backup completed, then the modifications made by the index rebuild will be included in the transaction log backups taken over the duration of rebuild, in the next differential backup, and in every differential backup taken until the next full backup occurs.
 For the latter scenario in larger databases, an optimization in the service creates a full backup instead of a differential backup if a differential backup would be excessively large otherwise.
 This reduces the size of all differential backups until the following full backup.

-You can monitor total backup storage consumption for each backup type (full, differential, transaction log) over time as described in [Monitor consumption](#monitor-consumption).

 ### Monitor costs